irods/irods_docs/docs/getting_started/installation.md

     - iRODS Administrator Password

 5. Vault Directory

 !!!
 Note
-    A default system PostgreSQL installation on Ubuntu does not listen on a TCP port, it only listens on a local socket.
-If your PostgreSQL server is localhost, use 'localhost' for "Database Server's Hostname or IP" above.

-!!!
-Note
-    A default system PostgreSQL installation may be configured for ident-based authentication which means the unix service account name must match the database user name.  iRODS currently assumes this is the case.

-!!!
-Note
     When running iRODS on pre-8.4 PostgreSQL, it is necessary to remove an optimized specific query which was not yet available: